Jhalak Dikhhla Jaa 10: Karan Johar Reveals How Tough He Is As A judge

 However, Karan dismissed the theory saying that the actors are too busy competing to win.
 He also said that he wouldn't have a problem if they did try to pitch for an acting job.

-Karan said that he, Madhuri and Nora try to make them as comfortable for everybody.
+Karan said that he, Madhuri and Nora try to make everyone feel comfortable.
 He added that they are all part of one family.

 Talking about the same, the filmmaker was quoted by Indian Express as saying, "Aisa nahi hua hai (It hasn't happened).
 I think everybody is so stressed about their performance, that impressing me is the least of their problem.
 Everyone is trying to get their steps and expressions right.
 Also, for me, Madhuri Dixit or even Nora Fatehi, we try to make them as comfortable for everybody.
 We are all part of one family."